benjaminion/upgrading-ethereum-book/src/book.md

 ### Protocols

+As usual, text with a side bar is quoted directly from the specification.

 #### `ExecutionEngine`

 > _Note_: The `notify_forkchoice_updated` function is added to the `ExecutionEngine` protocol to signal the fork choice updates.